ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 ## Submit to Ark Core Node

 End users most commonly submit transactions to Ark Core nodes using Client SDK's `transactions/store` function.
-This function will send a POST request withtransaction data to the Ark Core node specified as the connection URL parameter when creating a Client instance.
+This function will send a POST request with transaction data to the Ark Core node specified as the connection URL parameter when creating a Client instance.

 ## Receive and Validate at Node